You are hurting, feeling grief stricken and in pain. You may be in shock from the loss of a loved one, a relationship, or other loss.

 Here are some suggestions for coping with grief

-This is a good time to give yourself space to feel.
-Grief is uncomfortable, yes, but it is time to feel your sorrow and hurt feelings.
+This is a time to give yourself space to feel.
+Grief is uncomfortable, yes, but it is time to experience your sorrow and hurt feelings.
 The first step in grief recovery is to feel your pain, not medicate it or avoid it.

 It may feel overwhelming, but the more you tighten against it and hold grief back, the longer you are stuck.

 But you don't have to deal with the whole weight of grief at this moment.
-You can digest it slowly–bit by bit, moment by moment,breath by breath, feeling by feeling.
+You can digest it slowly–bit by bit, moment by moment, breath by breath, emotion by emotion.

 Grief is often wet...and if you can shed tears now, that can be the beginning of healing.